Energy-Regularized Sequential Model Editing on Hyperspheres: Conclusion

 \subsubsection{Ethics Statement}

-Our proposed method \METHODNAME{} significantly enhances the reliability of large-scale sequential model editing by preserving hyperspherical uniformity, which makes it a valuable way for updating and managing knowledge in real-world applications where long-term stability is essential.
+\METHODNAME{} significantly enhances the reliability of large-scale sequential model editing by preserving hyperspherical uniformity, which makes it a valuable way for updating and managing knowledge in real-world applications where long-term stability is essential.
 At the same time, the ability to directly alter stored knowledge in LLMs carries inherent risks, including the potential introduction of bias or harmful information.
 To address these concerns, we strongly recommend rigorous validation procedures, transparent reporting, and strict oversight when deploying such techniques.
-While the core motivation of \METHODNAME{} is positive, aiming to facilitate efficient and trustworthy updates of large language models, we emphasize that its use must remain responsible and cautious to ensure ethical outcomes.
+While the core motivation of \METHODNAME{} is positive, aiming to facilitate efficient and trustworthy updates of LLMs, we emphasize that its use must remain responsible and cautious to ensure ethical outcomes.

 We used LLMs to assist with improving grammar, clarity, and wording in parts of this work.
 The use of LLMs was limited to language refinement, with all ideas, analyses, and conclusions solely developed by the authors.
-We restate this announcement in Appendix~\ref{sec:llm_usage}
+We restate this announcement in Appendix~\ref{sec:llm_usage}.